Gospel, "classic" rock and country are my preferred styles of music.

 A song about my ham radio hobby and my wife is at:

-When I was 9-years old, my cousin gave me his Sears Silvertone acoustic guitar and that was the start of my adventure, first learning "Elenore Rigby" (by the Beatles, of course).
+When I was 9-years old, my cousin gave me his Sears Silvertone acoustic guitar and that was the start of my adventure, first learning "Eleanor Rigby" (by the Beatles, of course).

 My first rock band, Zebula, came along when I was in seventh-grade in 1967.